rune-rs/rune/book/src/4_2_variables.md

 The value of x is: 6
 ```

+Rune is a memory safe language, so regardless of what you do we maintain the
+same safety guarantees as safe Rust.
+This is accomplished in Rune through
+reference counting.

-## Reference Counting and Ownership
+## Reference counting and ownership

 In rune, all variables are reference counted and can be shared across multiple
 variables.

-This means that all variables in rune have *shared ownership*.
-This means that every variable that points to an object on the stack, points to
+This means that every variable in rune that does not point to a value
+which is `Copy` have *shared ownership*.
+Every variable that points to that
-*the same instance* of that object.
+value therefore points to the same instance on the heap of that value.

 ```rust,noplaypen
 {{#include ../../scripts/book/4_2/shared_ownership.rn}}